Chief Pretty Officer "Time Won’t Give Me Time...."

 When I transitioned into tech during the pandemic, I faced it all in SaaS sales cold calls, demos, slick remarks, getting hung up on, and boiler room sales meetings.
 But I showed up ready every time.
 Those rituals didn’t go anywhere.
 If I faced rejection or backhanded comments, I would look good doing it.
 That's not being extra; that was my armor, mindset, and morning mirror.

-By the way there’s nothing “extra” about being extra.
-Real talk: you have to be your own cheerleader and advocate.
 I don’t wait for applause.
 I’ve had more setbacks than standing ovations.
 So what’s next?
 We move.
 We lead.

 Women carry different rhythms.
 Some are full-time mothers, career builders, partners, caregivers, social anchors.
 Others are navigating demanding careers solo, still finding ways to stay connected and present.
 No matter the path, one truth remains: time often feels like the one thing we don’t have enough of.